iszczesniak/cpp/memory/index.md

 ## Constructor elision

-The modern call convention opened the door to efficiently return by value since C++11, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
-We need to know that an *optimization* is offered by a compiler, and is not mandated by the standard: RVO has never been standardized.
+The modern call convention opened the door to efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
+We need to know that an *optimization* is offered by a compiler, and is not mandated by the
+standard: RVO has never been standardized, there is even no mention of it in the standard.

-Constructor elision is also known as the *copy elision* or *copy/move elision*.
+Constructor elision is also known as the *copy elision*, *copy/move elision* or *copy/move constructor elision*.
 It applies to no other constructor, and to no assignment operator.
 I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide not only the copy constructor, but also the move constructor.
-However, we need to note that the standard calls it the *copy/move elision*.
+However, we need to note that the standard calls it the **copy/move elision**.

 There used to be two versions of the RVO: named and unnamed.
 In C++11 both became the constructor elision.
 However, in C++17, what used to